nahla-naz/Passport-KYC-Challenge/README.md

 # Instructions:

-1. Run App_main.py to run the Fast API application
+1. Run App_main.py to start the Fast API application

 2. To test :